Frequently Asked Questions

 Jump to: A · B · C · D · E · F · G · H · · · K · L · M · N · O · P · · R · S · T · U · V · · · ·

 They are a collection of comprehensive full-text databases made up of magazine, journal, newspaper articles, photographs, biographies, encyclopedia entries, and even a means to find that elusive poem.

 All of the premium Pioneer databases can be accessed from any Utah public library and all but a few from your home.
 How you get into the databases depends on where you live and who (which library) is offering access.
 You access databases with your library barcode or with a special access code from your local public library.
 Find tutorials on how to use the databases.

 What topics do the databases cover?
 Just about anything!

-EBSCOhost, our flagship, has 32 searchable databases covering a full range of topics: philosophy and religion, homework help for students, full-text newspapers and magazines, dictionaries and encyclopedias, business information, medical and health resources, and the environment--just to name a few topics.
+EBSCOhost, our flagship, has searchable databases and reference centers covering a full range of topics: philosophy and religion, homework help for students, full-text newspapers and magazines, dictionaries and encyclopedias, business information, medical and health resources, and the environment--just to name a few topics.